 Aesther Healthcare Acquisition Corp (NASDAQ: AEHA) Announces Filing of Definitive Proxy Statement with SEC in Connection with its Proposed Business Combination with Ocean Biomedical, Inc.

-/EIN News/ -- NEW YORK and PROVIDENCE, R.I., Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Aesther Healthcare Acquisition Corp (NASDAQ: AEHA) (“Aesther”), a special purpose acquisition company (SPAC) and Ocean Biomedical, Inc. (“Ocean”), a next-generation biopharma company announced today that AEHA has filed with the U.S. Securities and Exchange Commission ("SEC") a definitive proxy statement (“Definitive Proxy Statement") in connection with its proposed business combination (the “Business Combination” or the “Transaction”) with Ocean and with respect to the special meeting of Aesther’s stockholders (“Special Meeting”) scheduled to be held on February 3, 2023.
+NEW YORK and PROVIDENCE, R.I., Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Aesther Healthcare Acquisition Corp AEHA ("Aesther"), a special purpose acquisition company (SPAC) and Ocean Biomedical, Inc. ("Ocean"), a next-generation biopharma company announced today that AEHA has filed with the U.S. Securities and Exchange Commission ("SEC") a definitive proxy statement ("Definitive Proxy Statement") in connection with its proposed business combination (the "Business Combination" or the "Transaction") with Ocean and with respect to the special meeting of Aesther's stockholders ("Special Meeting") scheduled to be held on February 3, 2023.

 The proposed Transaction was unanimously approved by the boards of directors of all parties and is expected to be completed on February 7, 2023, subject to, among other things, the approval by Aesther stockholders, governmental, regulatory and third party approvals, satisfaction of minimum closing net tangible asset and cash requirements, and the satisfaction or waiver of other customary closing conditions.
 The Definitive Proxy Statement and related materials will be mailed to the stockholders of Aesther on or about January 13, 2023.
 Aesther's stockholders will have until February 1, 2023 (two (2) business days before the Special Meeting) to have their shares of Class A Common Stock redeemed for cash in connection with the matters to be voted on at the Special Meeting, as described in the Definitive Proxy Statement.